 We have gained a ton of momentum for our Ranked Choice Voting bill (SB1785) in the Illinois State Senate, but we need your help to make our final push!
-Please take these two quick but essential actions today.
-They will make the difference!
+Please take two minutes today to call your senator.
+It will make a difference!

 Remember: Senators’ offices expect phone calls from constituents.
 They want to hear from you!